dalia-maher/Fresh-Tomatoes/README.md

-# Fresh Tomatoes Movie Trailer Website
+# "Fresh Tomatoes" - Movie Trailers Website

 This webiste aims to display a list of movies with their related info such as (title, poster, trailer, ... etc.) using a Python data structure.
 A list of movies are displayed and by clicking on any of the listed movies, a trailer for that movie opens in a popup window.
 This project was done as a part of the Full Stack Web Developer Nanodegree on [Udacity](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)